fhdk/application-utility/README.md

-#
+# Manjaro Application Utility

-Package that provides a simple application utility for Manjaro Linux.
+Package providing a simple application utility for Manjaro Linux.

 - Free software: GPL license

 ## Features

 - A GUI for selecting common applications for installation or removal.
+- Integrates with Manjaro Hello

 ## Technologies

- is build with Python and Gtk3.
+Manjaro Application Utility is build with Python and Gtk3.